LIFEHUBBER

 Why it matters

-Based on the official materials, what readers may want to notice is the co-generation framing itself: human motion and realistic video are treated as connected outputs, with both inference and training workflows described in the public repo.
+The official materials are useful for checking the co-generation framing itself: human motion and realistic video are treated as connected outputs, with both inference and training workflows described in the public repo.

 Before using